BaggioWongHK/BaggioWongHK/README.md

 1. Technical solutions aren't necessarily the best path forward.
 1. Defining work not done is often as important as work to do.
 1. The best way to multitask is to not - complete a workstream before switching to the next.
+1. When reaching out, prefer talking to teammates one-on-one instead of in a group.

 ## E. Software Systems ([Back to top](#preamble))